eslint/eslint.org/src/content/drafts/sourcecode-to-tokens-AST.md

 In the above code snippet, check if the length of the body of the `CatchClause` node is 0.
 If yes, use ESLint’s [report](https://eslint.org/docs/latest/developer-guide/working-with-rules#contextreport) method to raise a complaint.

+## Summary
+In this tutorial, you gained a high-level understanding of how your source program is converted to multiple tokens and then to an AST.
+You also learned how to:

+- Use AST Explorer a freely available online tool to generate AST for your source program.

+- Leverage the AST and traverse the AST  nodes to write custom rules in ESLint.

 ##  What's next?
 - [Generate AST for your source code](https://astexplorer.net/).
 - [Learn how to write and configure your own custom ESLint rules](https://developers.mews.com/how-to-write-custom-eslint-rules/).